svtsv01/qudit/DOCUMENTATION.md

 ## Introduction

 Quantum computing relies on the concept of **qubits**, which are two-dimensional quantum systems.
-However, **qudits** generalise this concept to d-dimensional quantum systems, providing a richer computational space and potential advantages in quantum algorithms.
+However, **qudits** generalise this concept to $d$-dimensional quantum systems, providing a richer computational space and potential advantages in quantum algorithms.

-The qudit Cirq library enhances Cirq by:
+This qudit Cirq library enhances [Google's Cirq](https://quantumai.google/cirq) by including:

-- Qudit gates for arbitrary dimensions - d .
+- Common qudit gates for arbitrary dimensions $d$.
 - Utilities for creating and manipulating qudit circuits.
 - Simulation and measurement of qudit-based quantum circuits.